Artlands/artlands.github.io/_posts/2023-02-09-Revive-an-old-mac.md

 ### Install the OS.
 1. Insert the USB stick to the old Mac.
-2. Power on the machine and hold the `Alt` key untill two drivers show on the scree.
+2. Power on the machine and hold the `Alt` key until two drivers show on the screen.
 3. Choose the EFI and press Enter.
 4. Wait for a couple of seconds and some texts like "Try Lubuntu..." show up, then press `e` to edit the boot options.
-Change `quiet splash` to `nomodest nospalsh` .
+Change `quiet splash` to `nomodest splash` .
 This is the one I use, you may change it according to your needs.
 For more options: [boot options](https://wiki.ubuntuusers.de/Bootoptionen/).
 5. Press `f10` to save the changes and start installing.

 ### References:
 1. ISO images can be found here: [mattgadient.com](https://mattgadient.com/linux-dvd-images-and-how-to-for-32-bit-efi-macs-late-2006-models/).
-I tested several versions of lubuntu and found that only **lubuntu-18.04.4-desktop-amd64-mac-mattgadient.com.iso** works for my iMac6,1.
 2. Adapt the method from [Live CD on an USB Stick](https://mesom.de/efi32boot/index.html) and adjust to the macOS environment.